Leumars-o/Leumars-o/README.md

 ---

-## 💫 About Me
+##  About Me

-I'm a passionate Full Stack Software Engineer with a proven track record of building scalable applications and winning competitive hackathons.
-My expertise spans from web development to AI-powered financial systems, with a focus on creating solutions that make a real-world impact.
+I'm a passionate Full Stack Software Engineer with a proven track record of building scalable applications.
+My expertise spans from web development, to automated systems, to AI-powered financial systems, with a focus on creating solutions that make a real-world impact.

 **🌍 Location:** Lagos, Nigeria
 **🎯 Specialization:** Full Stack Development, AI/ML Integration, Trading Systems